Skip to main content

 They work a bit like an air conditioner in reverse – keeping your home warm instead of cool – and they’re super efficient.
 While boilers give you quick bursts of high heat, heat pumps provide a steady flow of warmth to keep your home toasty all year round.
 That's why they’re popular in countries with cooler climates like Norway and Sweden.

 Want to know more?
-Watch the video below.
+Watch the videos below.

 How could a heat pump benefit you?

 1. They're efficient.
-Heat pumps use up to 4x less energy than even the most efficient boilers to generate the same kind of heat.
+Heat pumps use around 4x less energy than even the most efficient boilers to generate the same kind of heat.

 3. They provide steady heat.
 Heat pumps are designed to provide a steady flow of warmth to keep your home toasty all day – so you're never left feeling the chill.